Beeden17/ancient-egypt-pp1/README.md

 Instagram - When selecting the Instagram icon, a new tab opens and redirects to the Instagram website.
 It worked as expected.
 Twitter - When selecting the Twitter icon, a new tab opens and redirects to the Twitter website.
 It worked as expected.
 YouTube - When selecting the YouTube icon, a new tab opens and redirects to the YouTube website.
 It worked as expected.

+## HOME PAGE

+Hero image and cover text:
+checking that the hero image and cover text are responsive on mobile and other devices.
+This worked as expected.

+Discover topics:
+Checking the brief descriptions and icons section is responsive on mobile and other devices.
+This worked as expected.

+## EXPLORE PAGE

+Various images expected to load relating to the brief description on the HOME page.
+Testing all images respond to the screen getting larger.
+The columns show an increase if this happens.
+Adding an alt attribute if the image does not load.
+This worked as expected.

+## JOIN PAGE

+Expect a form to be shown and responsive on mobile and other devices.
+Request for user information, for the user to interact with.
+Testing that each field of the form is required and inputted correctly before submitting.
+Checking that the JOIN IN/submit button works and processes the form, redirecting to a dump page.
+It worked as expected.

+# 5. DEVELOPMENT CYCLE

 # 6. DEPLOYMENT